wuddleko/genguard/docs/next-release/ci.md

 ## When check fails in CI

-The log shows drift lines and a git diff, for example:
+The log shows a **Summary** (per-group status), **Drift** lines, and a git diff, for example:

 ```
+Summary
+  openapi: drift (1 modified)
+1 group: 0 ok, 1 drift, 0 error

+Drift
 [modified] openapi: generated/models.py

 diff --git a/generated/models.py ...

+error: 1 generated path drifted; commit the generator output or fix the command
 ```

 Fix locally: